ISCHEMIC STROKE / COMPLICATIONS

 - the incidence of aspiration in the first five days ranges from 20% to 42%

-- aspiration/silent aspiration is a common cause of bronchopneumonia
+- aspiration/silent aspiration is a frequent cause of bronchopneumonia

-- systematic screening for dysphagia reduces the risk of aspiration bronchopneumonia
+- systematic screening for dysphagia reduces the risk of aspiration-related bronchopneumonia

 - recommendations:

-- initial screening for dysphagia before initiating per os intake (including medication) is effective in identifying patients at increased risk of aspiration (AHA/ASA 2019 I/C-LD)
+- screening for dysphagia before initiating per os intake (including medications) – effective in identifying patients at increased risk of aspiration (AHA/ASA 2019 I/C-LD)

-- optimally, it should be performed by a speech and language therapist or other specially trained professional
+- optimally, screening should be performed by a speech and language therapist or other specially trained professional

 - implementation of oral hygiene protocols

-- early NG tube placement is indicated with evidence of dysphagia, followed by training of swallowing
+- early nasogastric (NG) tube placement if dysphagia is evident, followed by swallowing training

-- if dysphagia does not improve after 2-3 weeks, percutaneous endoscopic gastrostomy (PEG) should be indicated (AHA/ASA 2019 IIa/C-EO)
+- if dysphagia persists beyond 2-3 weeks, percutaneous endoscopic gastrostomy (PEG) should be indicated (AHA/ASA 2019 IIa/C-EO)

-- initial screening for dysphagia before initiating per os intake (including medication) is effective in identifying patients at increased risk of aspiration (AHA/ASA 2019 I/C-LD)
+- screening for dysphagia before initiating per os intake (including medications) – effective in identifying patients at increased risk of aspiration (AHA/ASA 2019 I/C-LD)

 - screening tests